dotnet/dotnet-docker/eng/readme-templates/About.variants.md

 These images are intended to satisfy the most common use cases of .NET developers.

 Our Alpine and Ubuntu Chiseled images are focused on size.
-These images do not and will not include `icu` or `tzdata`, meaning that these images only work iwth apps that are configured for [globalization-invariant mode](https://learn.microsoft.com/dotnet/core/runtime-config/globalization).
+These images do not include `icu` or `tzdata`, meaning that these images only work with apps that are configured for [globalization-invariant mode](https://learn.microsoft.com/dotnet/core/runtime-config/globalization).
 Apps that require globalization support can use the `extra` image variant of the [dotnet/runtime-deps]({{InsertTemplate("Url.md", [ "readme-host": ARGS["readme-host"], "repo": "dotnet/runtime-deps" ])}}) images.

 Example tags: